jegoshjohn/chat-ai-streaming/README.md

 pnpm dev
 ```

-Visit `http://localhost:3000` to start chatting with Deepak Chopra.
+Visit `http://localhost:3000` to see the persona in action and examine the prompt engineering implementation.